Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Nope.
 Sengoku 1 is much too annoying to justify spending unreasonable time on it.
 Also blood effects are not convincing at all in the first place and the more ghostly mood fits perfectly with random blood colors.

 As for Sengoku 3, it does not exist, it's not a Sengoku game.
 I still do not understand how players can appreciate this game.
 It's slow, repetitive, uninspired, bland.
-Yuk.
+Yuck.

 ## Any plan to sell / release a physical version ?